|Values are valid only on day of printing.|

-Concentrations of Lp(a) particles in the blood can be expressed readily either as concentrations of Lp(a)-specific protein or as Lp(a) cholesterol.
-Cardiovascular Laboratory Medicine measures and reports Lp(a) cholesterol individually (LPAWS/89005 Lipoprotein [a] Cholesterol, Serum) and as a part of the lipoprotein profile (LMPP/83673 Lipoprotein Metabolism Profile).
-The cholesterol content of Lp(a) particles varies little, and Lp(a) cholesterol can be quantified readily.
-In many cases, we have observed Lp(a) cholesterol to be at levels of 25 mg/dL to 50 mg/dL, and in some cases to be >100 mg/dL.
-Thus, Lp(a) can contain significant proportions of the serum cholesterol.
-In such cases, knowledge of the concentration of Lp(a) and of the contribution of Lp(a) cholesterol to the serum total cholesterol should be helpful to physicians in their evaluation of cardiovascular risk levels.
+Concentrations of Lp(a) particles in the blood can be expressed readily by 2 methods: as concentrations of Lp(a) protein or as Lp(a) cholesterol.
+Mayo’s Cardiovascular Laboratory Medicine measures and reports Lp(a) cholesterol individually (LPAWS / Lipoprotein [a] Cholesterol, Serum) and as a part of the lipoprotein profile (LMPP / Lipoprotein Metabolism Profile).
+The cholesterol content of Lp(a) particles varies little, and Lp(a) can contain significant proportions of the serum cholesterol.

-Alteration in serum Lp(a) concentration secondary to diet modification, exercise, or drug therapy is minimal.
-Therefore, it is inappropriate to use Lp(a) as a general screening test in the healthy population.
+Serum concentrations of Lp(a) are related to genetic factors, and are largely unaffected by diet, exercise and lipid-lowering pharmaceuticals.
 However, in a patient with additional modifiable CHD risk factors, more aggressive therapy to normalize these factors may be indicated if the Lp(a) value is also increased.

 The frequency distribution of serum lipoprotein (a) (Lp[a]) concentrations is markedly skewed toward the low end, with approximately 85% of the population having concentrations <30 mg/dL.